merondun/puzzler/README.md

 > What's it for?!

-Making many genomes, with a focus on pangenomics.
+Making many genomes, ideal for pangenomes.
 Primarily designed for container-capable SLURM resources.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->